 Preference will be given to students with GPA greater than 3.3

 PDF copy of official transcript

 Women, underrepresented, economically-disadvantaged, and first-generation college students are strongly encouraged to apply

 Applications for Summer 2021 are being accepted as of October 15, 2020, and the priority deadline is January 15, 2021.
 To help you prepare your application, you can download the list of questions before formally submitting your application.
-Applications will still be accepted after the deadline, but priority will be given to those applications submitted before January 15.
-Applications are open as of October 15, 2020.
+Applications are still being accepted after the deadline, but priority will be given to those applications submitted before January 15.

 Note: You may need to sign into Google (Gmail) in order to complete the online application.

 Students scholars in the 2021 REU Program at UC San Diego will conduct research in and be housed in the Department of Structural Engineering.
 The Department, and its faculty and students, conduct cutting edge research in aerospace, biological, civil, geotechnical, mechanical, and naval/marine structures by integrating engineering mechanics theories, computational modeling simulations, experimental testing, and practical design concepts.
 In addition, the Department is home to the world-class Charles Lee Powell Laboratories, the Caltrans Seismic Response Modification Device, and the Englekirk Engineering Center.
 Through these facilities, students and visitors have access to some of the most innovative and productive research infrastructure in the world.